-Starting from the study by Kitamura Y. et al.(2018)[9], the AAs aimed to: evaluate Se (Sensitivity), Sp (Specificity), VP+ (Positive Predictive Value), VP- (Negative Predictive Value), False-Negative Proportion, and False-Positive Proportion of the two methods (digestion with t-PA and Statistic) compared (Table 2).
+Starting from the study by Kitamura Y. et al. [9], the AAs aimed to: evaluate Se (Sensitivity), Sp (Specificity), VP+ (Positive Predictive Value), VP- (Negative Predictive Value), False-Negative Proportion, and False-Positive Proportion of the two methods (digestion with t-PA and Statistic) compared (Table 2).

 Table 2.
+Applied tests on statistical evaluation of cell count

+Proportion False Negatives = It is the fraction of test negatives

-Applied tests on statistical evaluation of cell count.
-Proportion False Negatives = It is the fraction of test negatives Proportion False Positives = It is the fraction of test positives Sensitivity (If)= Indicates the odds of obtaining a true positive result Specificity (Sp)= Indicates the probability of obtaining a false-positive result Positive Predictive Value (VP+)= Indicates the odds that a test + is actually positive (True Positive) Negative Predictive Value (VP-) = Indicates the probability that a test - is actually negative (True Negative)
+Proportion False Residues = It is the fraction of test positives

+Proportion False Positives = It is the fraction of test positives

+Sensitivity(If)= Indicates the odds of obtaining a true positive result

+Specificity (Sp)= Indicates the probability of obtaining a false-positive result

+Positive Predictive Value (VP+)= Indicates the odds that a test + is actually positive (True Positive)

+Negative Predictive Value (VP-)= Indicates the probability that a test - is actually negative (True Negative)